Culture and Practical Reason

 Culture and Practical Reason by Marshall Sahlins

-Sahlins, Marshall: - Marshall Sahlins is the Charles F. Grey Distinguished Service Professor of Anthropology Emeritus at the University of Chicago.
-His books include Stone Age Economics, Culture and Practical Reason, Islands of History, and How Natives Think: About Captain Cook, For Example.
+Charles F. Sahlins is the Charles F. Sahlins is the Charles F. Sahlins is Grey is a University of Chicago Emeritus Distinguished Service Professor of Anthropology.
+Stone Age Economics, Culture and Practical Reason, Islands of History, and How Natives Think: About Captain Cook, for example, are just a few of his writings.

 | SKU | Unavailable |